 ACT ESOL Research Group is: Nelly Alfandari, Dermot Bryers, Alexander Black, Elizabeth Graham, Amy Jowett, Amal Khalaf, Barbara Labiejko, Lawrence Leason, Liz Mytton, Silva Perin, Frances Rifkin, Jess Walker, Becky Winstanley, Nicolas Vass.

-Refreshments and a light lunch will be provided.
+Refreshments and a light lunch were provided.

 English for Action believes in the power of education for social change.
 They deliver English language courses (ESOL) with partner organisations in areas where there is a clear need.
 Their classes are spaces where students can not only learn English but also, using community organising methods, can connect with other people in their communities, share experiences, discuss important social issues, develop new skills and take action to effect change in their own lives, in their communities or even further afield.
 They are leading practitioners of ‘participatory ESOL’, an innovative and liberatory approach to adult education that builds students’ critical capabilities, builds on existing strengths and engages with and seeks to change the world, inside and outside the classroom.
 They use participatory methods in their teaching and through their training and research, encourage others to join in.